 Sit down with your kids and enable these privacy-enhancing features on their accounts, profiles, and web browsers.
 Often, these settings are deliberately hard to find.
 But set timeout to configure these, while also guiding your young ones about these privacy safeguards.

 Keep your software up-to-date

-Internet security software go a long way in protecting against online risks, but they cannot protect against every threat.
+Internet security software goes a long way in protecting against online risks, but it cannot protect against every threat.
 Not when half of your software is outdated.
 Ensure that you are using a current version of your operating system.
 Alongside the OS, all your applications should be updated as well.

 Teach your kids to practice safe browsing at all times, and use common sense when clicking on links in email or on suspicious websites.